evkx/evkx.github.io/content/models/genesis/gv60/GV60_AWD_Performance/_index.md

 - [**Lane Centering Assist (LCA) /AutoSteer**](../../../../technology/driverassistance/autosteer/): keeps the car in your lane and slows down if needed in traffic.
 The system limits how long you can drive without touching the steering wheel.
 - [**Automatic Lane Change (ALC)**](../../../../technology/driverassistance/automatedlanechange/)

+## Security and Access Technologies

+The Genesis GV60 AWD Performance is equipped with essential security features to protect you and your vehicle, offering simplicity and reliability.
+These include:

 {{<evkxdisplayaddarticle />}}

 ## Cargo Capacity and Towing Ability